bleepr/bleepr.github.io/cameron.markdown

 and connecting to them automatically however we found that due to a limitation with the Bluetooth hardware we are unable to scan while remaining connected to devices.
-Therefore we implemented a system where periodically the relay would disconnect, rescan for devices and then reconnect, a processs that only took a couple of seconds.
+Therefore we implemented a system where periodically the relay would disconnect, rescan for devices and then reconnect, a process that only took a couple of seconds.
 However, this was found to behave poorly with the asynchronous nature of the GATT notifications, therefore this functionality was removed so the relays now need to be manually instructed to scan for